-Maptitude, the commercial mapping software used by the mapping team, was not as popular, with feedback focused on poor support.
+Maptitude, the commercial mapping software used by the mapping team, received mixed reviews by our line drawers, with feedback focused on poor support.
 As a result, consideration should be given to using an alternative mapping program.
-Several speakers mentioned a need for stronger functionality for displaying submitted CoI maps and simpler search capabilities.
-Map Viewer was vital for those who did not have a mapping program; it was much easier to understand district boundaries on Map Viewer than on the PDF versions of the districts, which were generally seen as minimally useful but very time-consuming to produce.
+Several speakers mentioned a need for stronger functionality for displaying submitted COI maps and simpler search capabilities.
+CRC staff developed the online Map Viewer utility, which was vital for those who did not have a mapping program; it was much easier to understand district boundaries on Map Viewer than on the PDF versions of the districts, which were generally seen as minimally useful but very time-consuming to produce, and not always sufficiently detailed.
+During the mapping phase, the Map Viewer utility was generally the most current and usable way to view the draft and then final maps.
+It remains a permanent feature of the 2020 CRC website, and now includes a layer for accelerated and deferred senate districts.

-In the legal framework for California redistricting, Government Code Section 8253(b) stipulates that:
+In the legal framework for California redistricting, Government Code section 8253, subdivision (b) stipulates that: